mpkelly/react-tree/README.md

 #### Nodes

-To make use of the tree you just need to provide an array of `FlatNode`.
+To make use of the tree you just need to provide an array of `FlatNode`s.

 ```TypeScript